Restream/redmine_undev_git/Readme_en.md

 There are 2 configured hooks:
 Hook1 for branch '*'
 Hook2 for branch 'feature'
-In this case, only hook2 will be run.
+In this case, only Hook2 will be run.

 #### Example 2

-There is commit A with the text 'fix #1' and the following hooks:
+There are several hooks:
-Hook1 global, branch '*'
+Hook1, global, branch '*'
-Hook2 global, branch 'master'
+Hook2, global, branch 'master'
-Hook3, project, branch 'develop,staging'
+Hook3, for a project, branch 'develop,staging'
-Hook4 for a repository, branch 'staging'
+Hook4, for a repository, branch 'staging'
-Hook5 for a repository, branch 'feature'
+Hook5, for a repository, branch 'feature'

-First push: commit A to branch feature: Hook5 is run.
+First push: add commit A to branch 'feature' — Hook5 is run.
-Second push: merge feature to staging: Hook4 is run.
+Second push: merge 'feature' to 'staging' — Hook4 is run.
-Third push: merge feature to develop: Hook3 is run.
+Third push: merge 'feature' to 'develop' — Hook3 is run.
-Fourth push: merge feature to master: Hook2 is run.
+Fourth push: merge 'feature' to 'master' — Hook2 is run.

-Hook1 is used only if commit B is pushed to branch featureX.
+Hook1 is used only if commit B is pushed to branch 'featureX'.

-## Linking commits to tickets
+## Linking commits to issues

-To link a commit to a ticket, specify the keyword and the ticket number starting with #, for example: `refs #124`.
+To link a commit to an issue, specify the keyword and the issue number starting with #, for example: `refs #124`.
-Keywords are set on the *Repository* tab of the Redmine settings window (*Referencing keywords* attribute).
+Keywords are set on the *Repository* tab of the Redmine settings (*Referencing keywords* attribute).
-If you set '*' as a keyword, specifying only the ticket number with # will be enough to link a commit to a ticket.
+If you set '*' as a keyword, specifying only the issue number with # will be enough to link a commit to the issue.

 ## Moving of commits (rebase)

 UndevGit enables you to determine which commits have be moved by using `git rebase`.
-Old references to commits are not removed from the changeset list; instead, they are marked with a special icon with a link to a new commit reference.
-Similarly, new commits are marked with an icon with a link to old commit references.
+Old references to commits are not removed from the changeset list; instead, they are marked with a special icon linking to a new commit reference.
+Similarly, new commits are marked with icons linking to old commit references.
-This mark is available when viewing the list of commits or a specific commit.
+This icon is available when viewing the list of commits or a specific commit.
-Using rebase does not cause new changes of tickets; however, the links in the Associated Revisions are changed.
+Using rebase does not cause new changes of issues; however, the links in the *Associated revisions* section are changed.
 Using rebase also does not affect timelogs.

 ## Repository updates by a webhook